 A. Nexis Uni and ProQuest Global Newsstream provide only the text of Times news articles published in the original newspaper.
 Times photos, videos, and multimedia are not available in these databases.
 (Photos are included in ProQuest Digitized Newspapers and ProQuest Historical Newspapers databases.
 Online-only articles from the Times website can be searched in Factiva, though they are not included in the browsable contents.
 The Libraries will have access to Factiva again soon.

 Q. What about the print newspaper?
 Do the Libraries still carry that?

 A. Yes.
-Print copies of the New York Times are available every day in Suzzallo Library (ground floor, Microforms & Newspapers), Odegaard Undergraduate Library, UW Bothell Library, and UW Tacoma Library.
-Microforms & Newspapers keeps paper copies until the microfilm is received.
+Print copies of the New York Times are available every day in the Government Publications, Maps, Microforms & Newspapers (GMM) area on the ground floor of Suzzallo Library, Odegaard Undergraduate Library, UW Bothell Library, and UW Tacoma Library.
+GMM keeps paper copies for three years.